ZilverBlade/blink/README.md

 - num: 5

 # Unit 2: main.bk.yaml
 # Operates independently in its own execution environment.
-Since `num` is not declared here, there will be an InterpError
+# Since `num` is not declared here, a `UndeclaredSubException` will be thrown
 main:
   - std.writeout: ["Running isolated unit", num]
 ```